Do you want to know how to start a WordPress website quickly?

 WP Engine doesn’t have the option to register domains.
 You need to buy it separately from a domain registrar.

 Click the ‘Enter domain’ option on the top of your Install stats to begin the setup process.
 Now it will show you the CNAME record, A record, and primary domain for the account.

 Scroll down and click the Add Domain button to connect.
 Enter your domain name in the popup box like this, yourwebsitename.com.

 Go to your domain registrar account and update your DNS records with them.

 Open the DNS settings of the domain to connect it to WP Engine.

 If your DNS entries show ‘@’ in the name/host field, that record is for your root domain.
 Change its value to the IP address displayed on the WP Engine’s domain overview.

 Next, look for the www entry in your DNS records.
 It indicates a www version of your website.
 Check its corresponding value.
 If it shows @, you need not make any changes.
 Otherwise, change it to @ or IP address or CNAME record on your WP Engine account.

 Wait for some time.
 It may take up to 24 hours to update the records.
-After that, you can log in to the WordPress blog using the credentials provided in the last email and starts posting.
+After that, you can log in to the WordPress website using the credentials provided in the last email and start posting.